Leave a Message

 main

-Based on conversations with local multifamily investment brokers, the increase in debt costs and tighter lending standards have impacted transaction activity since the second half of 2022.
-Several investment sales brokers have said buyers in many transactions expect anywhere from a 5-25% discount relative to early 2022 pricing, given higher debt costs make it more difficult to achieve targeted investment returns.
-Many recently sold properties are seeing pricing below what would have been achieved in early 2022, with some sales trading for less than their previous transaction prices.
+Based on conversations with local multifamily investment brokers, the increase in debt costs and tighter lending standards have impacted recent transaction activity.
+Several investment sales brokers have reported that buyers in many transactions expect a 15-30% discount relative to early 2022 pricing, given that higher debt costs make it more difficult to achieve targeted investment returns.
+Many recently sold properties are seeing pricing below what would have been achieved in early 2022.

 Let's Talk